growdigital/groundwork.rocks/src/index.md

 ---

+## NB DEVELOPMENT OF TOTALLY NEW VERSION IN PROGRESS!

 # Quick and easy Modular CSS

 A quick way to start writing [modular CSS](/principles/), Groundwork is easy to install and comes complete with a fully-fledged [static site generator](http://www.metalsmith.io/) and [styleguide](http://fractal.build/).